Meet Love Island 2020 contestant Leanne Amaning – the “unpredictable” Islander who competed in Miss Ghana UK

 It’s lastly right here!
-Love Island is again with its model new winter providing, seeing contestants jetting out to the brand new villa in South Africa to search out their good companion.
+Love Island is again with its model new winter providing, seeing contestants jetting out to the brand new villa in South Africa to search out their good associate.

 In 2016, she competed for the title of Miss Ghana UK as she has heritage with the nation’s Ashanti tribe.